clairemr/law/guides/templates_lambda.md

         stacks: [ciCd],
         isManualApprovalRequired: false,
     });

+## Internet connectivity
+Lambdas within a VPC cannot by default access the internet.
+If you require that functionality, please refer to this (AWS guide)[https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/]

 ## Final Steps
 At the end of this guide, you should have all the resources needed to upload a lambda function to your bootstrapped extension.
 You will be able to test it out by uploading your app to the CodeCommit app-*-code-repo that will be created when you bootstrap your extension and running the code pipeline.